rcompos/capi-clusters/README.md

 ### Cloud

+Credentials for cloud accounts are specific to the cloud provider.

 * AWS credentials
 * GCP credentials
 * Azure credentials

 ### Install kind

-Install cluster management tool Kind, locally.
+Install cluster management utility kind, locally.
 Kind is not for production use.

 ```
 brew install kind